ferrucc-io/ferruccio/content/draft/building-product.md

 ## Building
 ***Make it happen***

-This part is the most straightforward, make small bets to get to some early wins to build momentum.
+This part is the most straightforward, make small bets to get to some early wins, build momentum.

 ![](/building-product/home.png)